nnesse/glsl-parser/AstNodes.md

 In each entry below the value on the left side of the ":" is a node type and the values on the right define the type of child nodes the type has.
 Nodes surrounded by brackets are optional and a "|" separated list denotes that the child can be any one of the types in the list.
 If a node is followed by `...` then it matches an arbitrary number of nodes (including zero) of that type.
 Entries in all lower case simply assign a label to an "|" list and do not define a node type.

+Some of the node descriptions below contain a comment indicating the equivalent GLSL code they represent in terms of identifier's 'a', 'b', 'c', which refer to the node's children.
+Comments in other nodes may list some arbitary examples of GLSL fragments the node type could represent.

 AST node types
 --------------
 	TRANSLATION_UNIT        : DECLARATION | FUNCTION_DEFINITON